 At DeepIntent, we’ve also found that balancing privacy considerations with determining the best ways to use and process data can result in improved outcomes for our clients (and consumers).
 Take our patented Patient Modeled Audiences process, which uses data science to allow us to determine the most relevant demographics to create campaign-specific audiences.
 These custom-built audiences allow clients to target those with a higher likelihood of relevance when compared with targeting patients across the U.S. population while preserving user privacy.

 The machine learning algorithms that support the Patient Modeling Audiences process rely on differential privacy.
-Founded on cybersecurity principles of preserving privacy, this technology preserves and improves privacy, and still enhances the algorithms’ ability to recognize the correlations that determine demographic relevance for campaigns.
+Founded on cybersecurity principles of preserving privacy, this technology not only preserves but improves privacy, while still enhancing the algorithms’ ability to recognize the correlations that determine demographic relevance for campaigns.
 This means healthcare advertisers can benefit from DeepIntent’s strong privacy practices while also improving their reach.

 Searching for relevant health information can be like finding a needle in a haystack.
 The good news is that DeepIntent can be your partner in helping to deliver positive, potentially life-changing, messaging to individuals who may really need it, all while keeping their privacy front of mind.